bdrobinson/mm-holidays-site/src/content/home/sections/first.md

 ---
 order: 0
 title: Our holidays
-subtitle: Three holidays for all ages and two weeks to choose from...
+subtitle: Three holidays for all ages and two weeks to choose from
 image: "../../../images/lads.jpg"
 imageAltText: M+M campers and leaders enjoying the last night party.
 ---